NativeScript/NativeScript/tools/notes/CONTRIBUTING.md

 ### Here are steps described in the diagram above.

-1. Make sure you are in release branch:
+1. Make sure that you are in the release branch:
 ```
 git checkout release
 git pull
 ```
-2. Create PR to merge changes back in master and preserve history:
+2. Create the PR to merge changes back in master and preserve history:
 ```
 export MERGE_BRANCH='merge-release-in-master'
 git checkout -b ${MERGE_BRANCH}